Ahnapee State Trail: Sturgeon Bay to Maplewood

 The area that is now the city of Sturgeon Bay was once home to the people of the Menominee, Ho-Chunk, and Potawatomie nations.
 The land was ceded to the United States in 1831, making it available for white American settlement.
 White settlers established a town named Graham in 1855.
 The community went by other names until 1860, when it was named Sturgeon Bay, after the adjacent bay.
 In 1874 Sturgeon Bay was incorporated as a village and became a city in 1883.

-One of Sturgeon Bay’s first industries was quarrying limestone.
+One of Sturgeon Bay’s first industries was quarrying dolomite limestone.
 At one point, five nearby quarries cut limestone that was shipped limestone throughout the region.
 In the 1880s, a canal was built to link Green Bay to Lake Michigan.
 This provided a new safe passage for ships, which previously had to travel through the dangerous Ports des Morts (Death’s Door).
-The new route attracted thousands of ships, making Sturgeon Bay a center of maritime traffic and shipbuilding.
+The new route attracted thousands of ships, making the city of Sturgeon Bay a center of maritime traffic and shipbuilding.

 Today on the Ahnapee State Trail, the path departs the Neenah Avenue trailhead by crossing the road and heading southwest.
 It’s one mile to the intersection of County Highway S. Along the way, the path crosses Wilson Road.
 A line of trees and bushes surround the trail as it journeys through farmland.